bbauska/web-start/README.md

     -   The query after WHERE indicates constraints on what rows are being selected.

-    -   \* is a wildcard that indicates all.
+    -   &ast; is a wildcard that indicates all.

     -   If a SQL function is passed as a column selector, a column with the return value of that function will be returned.
 Useful